CHiPs44/pascalscript/README.md

   - constant / variable flag
   - global / local scope and other value types (real, boolean, string, function, procedure, ...) should come at their own time
   - ...

+## License

+GNU General Public License v3.0 or later, see file `LICENSE`.

+Each file should contains this:

+`SPDX-License-Identifier: GPL-3.0-or-later`